Platonic-Systems/generics-sop-examples/doc/edit.md

 ([View haddocks](https://hackage.haskell.org/package/sop-core-0.5.0.2/docs/Data-SOP.html#t:NP))

-The `I` is the identity functor, but it could also be something else like `Maybe`:
+The `I` is the identity functor, but it could also be something else, like `Maybe`:

 ```haskell
 > Nothing :* Just 42 :* Nil  :: NP Maybe '[String, Int]
 Nothing :* Just 42 :* Nil
 ```

-`NS` is the same, except now we are representing the same characteristics (heterogeneity) but for the sum type instead of a product type.
+`NS` is the same, except now we are representing the same characteristics (heterogeneity) for the sum type instead of a product type.
 A sum of length 'n' over some functor 'f':

 ```haskell
 > :info NS